Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

       2. Unzip the source file.
       3. Configure the .env file with your required parameters.
       4. Execute the Lightning Oracle binary.

+### ETH_Wallet Setting
+The ETH_Wallet that is used from the DLSP should NOT be used for any other transactions (e.g on DEXes or other Dapps) to avoid nonce errors.

 ### Common Settings

 The default environment variable file named .env which is placed in the project directory.
 The following syntax rule applied to the .env file.